 Who your employer should inform and consult with

-Your employer must consult with trade union or employee representatives about the transfer and which staff it will affect.
+Your employer must consult with any recognised trade union or, if there is none, appropriate employee representatives about the transfer and which staff it will affect.

 If there are no trade union or employee representatives, your employer should arrange an election to elect employee representatives to consult with.

-In smaller organisations (fewer than 10 employees), your employer should consult with you directly unless there is a recognised trade union.
+In smaller organisations (fewer than 10 employees), your employer may consult with you directly unless there is a recognised trade union.